getodk/central-backend/docs/api.md

 # Group System Endpoints

 There are some resources available for getting or setting system information and configuration.
-You can [set the Backups configuration](/reference/system-endpoints/backups-configuration) for the server, [set the Analytics configuration](/reference/system-endpoints/analytics-configuration), or you can [retrieve the Server Audit Logs](/reference/system-endpoints/server-audit-logs).
+You can [set the Backups configuration](/reference/system-endpoints/backups-configuration) for the server, [set the Usage Reporting configuration](/reference/system-endpoints/usage-reporting-configuration), or you can [retrieve the Server Audit Logs](/reference/system-endpoints/server-audit-logs).

 ## Backups Configuration [/v1/config/backups]